investindex/Fund/README.md

 The ETF issuers with the largest total [assets under management](https://www.investopedia.com/terms/a/aum.asp) are BlackRock, Vanguard, and State Street (in decreasing order).
 The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) and [ETF.com](https://www.etf.com/sections/etf-league-tables.html) are great resources for comparing and searching for ETFs.

+The term "quality" is used for certain factor funds.
+Quality, in its most rigorous definition, arguably ought to [refer](https://www.researchaffiliates.com/content/dam/ra/documents/faj-second-quarter-2019-what-is-quality.pdf) to the profitability and investment factors.
+However, it is mainly a [marketing term](https://www.youtube.com/watch?v=YsWgWrpzdAM&t=1143s) for funds that select stocks based on a variety of "healthy balance sheet" indicators.
+Strategies under the quality label can differ substantially.
+Some are better than others at efficiently targeting the profitability and investment factors, which are the variables that systematically account for differences in risk and return.

 &nbsp;

 <p align="center">